-To reduce the dimensions of the matrices, was proposed the use of the exponential Equation in Equation 3 instead. γ is to be determined and it remains constant, while β is a parameter to be identified as it depends on the amount of fruit being transported.
+In order to reduce the dimensions of the matrices, it was proposed to use the exponential term in Equation 3 instead. γ is to be determined and it remains constant, while β is a parameter to be identified as it depends on the amount of fruit being transported.
 The linear term of the Equation 8 needs to be extracted to be included in the polynomial $A^(q^{-1})$ of the equivalent SISO pseudo-linear system.
 Expanding it into a Taylor series and rearranging, the summation of the non-linear coefficients of the exponential function can be calculated using Equation 9.
 The non-linear coefficients and an offset are on the left hand of the equation.